[R.O. 2014 §400.010; Ord. No. 201 §100, 11-14-1967]

 - A map, plan or layout of a city, township, section, or subdivision indicating the location and boundaries of individual properties.

-- PORTABLE BUILDINGS
+- PORTABLE BUILDING

 - A parcel together with all buildings and structures thereon.
 See "BUILDING SITE".